flyerhzm/rails_best_practices/README.md

 You can remove or comment one review to disable it, and you can change the options.

+You can apply the _ignored_files_ option on any rule by giving a regexp describing the path of the files you don't want to be checked:

+	LongLineCheck: { max_line_length: 80, ignored_files: /db\/migrate/ }
+	DefaultScopeIsEvilCheck: { ignored_files: /user\.rb/ }

 ## Implementation

 Move code from Controller to Model